Can You Drink on Wellbutrin? Side Effects and Risks

 Call 911 if you experience suicidal thoughts.

 Wellbutrin is an atypical antidepressant drug that’s used to treat MDD and SAD, and to help people quit smoking.
 It should never be mixed with alcohol.
-Doing so may increase Wellbutrin’s side effects and may cause risk of a seizure.
+Doing so may increase Wellbutrin’s side effects and may cause the risk of a seizure.

 You may also be at risk of a seizure if you regularly drink alcohol and suddenly stop before taking Wellbutrin.
 Before taking Wellbutrin, let your doctor know how much alcohol you typically consume.